sistemicmi/omirl-frontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+To build the project, you need to use a version of Node that is equal to or lower than 18.
+For higher versions, you need to modify the scripts as follows:
+"start": "export NODE_OPTIONS=--openssl-legacy-provider && ng serve",
+"build": "export NODE_OPTIONS=--openssl-legacy-provider && ng build",

 ## Running unit tests